-- 5) In accordance with the guidelines applicable to European National Accounts, direct volume measures are used for parts of public production and consumption.
+- production cost is also model-based.
+The calculations are made primarily on an annual basis, while the quarterly calculations are based on the assumption that production changes in line with the enterprises' market production.
+The uncertainty is not reflected in the residual item but affects the production and expenditure side in the same way. - 5) In accordance with the guidelines applicable to European National Accounts, direct volume measures are used for parts of public production and consumption.
 One example is student hours for education.
 As student hours are a simplified expression of the production of education, some uncertainty arises in the volume estimates.
 In addition, quarterly calculations also use forecasting models for certain volume measures. - 6) In the current calculations of household consumption expenditure, the result is largely based on change estimates based on turnover data for industries supplying goods and services to households.
 It is based on the assumption that the distribution in these industries' sales to households and other customer categories does not change.
 The uncertainty mainly concerns the quarterly accounts. - 7) For off-the-books and illegal production and expenditure, no recurring statistics exist, which is why special calculations are made with longer intervals.
 For intermediate years and quarters, projections are made based on corresponding or related on-the-books and legal activities. - 8) The household income supplement for residents of tenant-owned homes intends to measure the difference in the estimated basic rent (i.e. excluding heating/hot water) and the final expenditure item of households.
-Here, it is based on the basic rent for residents of tenantowned homes, and estimates of the final expenditure item (i.e. of heating/hot water).
+Here, it is based on the basic rent for residents of tenant-owned homes, and estimates of the final expenditure item (i.e. of heating/hot water).
 Basic rent is based on model assumptions and is included in Household consumption.